mongodb-developer/kotlin-driver-quick-start/Readme.md

 ## MongoDB Kotlin driver vs MongoDB Realm Kotlin SDK ?

-Before we start I would like to touch base on [Realm Kotlin SDK](https://www.mongodb.com/docs/realm/sdk/kotlin/), one of the SDK used to create client applications using the MongoDB ecosystem and shouldn't be confused with this.
-[MongoDB Kotlin driver][4], a language driver enable you to interact with Atlas[1] ,a cloud database, seamlessly with the benefits of the Kotlin language paradigm and is appropriate to create backends apps, scripts, etc.
+Before we start I would like to touch base on [Realm Kotlin SDK](https://www.mongodb.com/docs/realm/sdk/kotlin/), one of the SDK used to create client-side mobile applications using the MongoDB ecosystem and shouldn't be confused with the [MongoDB Kotlin driver][4] for server-side programming.[MongoDB Kotlin driver][4], a language driver enable you to interact with Atlas[1] ,a cloud database, seamlessly with the benefits of the
+Kotlin language paradigm and is appropriate to create backend apps, scripts, etc.

 ---------------------